twolfson/twolfson.com/articles/testing-with-other-services.md

 At Uber, we took this one step further and made an HTTP server instead of overwriting in-process logic.

 # Pros
-- No need to write all mocks by hand
+- No need to write mock responses by hand
-- Responses are as accurate as last time they were saved
+- Responses are as accurate as the last time they were saved
 - Works with distributed systems (e.g. `child processes`)
-- To maintain/update fixtures, delete files and re-run tests
+- To maintain/update fixtures: delete files and re-run tests
 - Can base mock responses on real responses
     - See [hybrid example at the bottom](#mocked-yet-accurate-responses)